kavli-ntnu/dj-docs/docs/imaging/how-to-add-sessions.rst

 ===========================

 1. Copy files to a file server
-2. Open the [Web GIU website](https://datajoint.kavli.org.ntnu.no/) and log in (ask Simon Ball or Horst Obenhaus for log in credentials if this is your first log in)
+2. Open the `Web GUI website <https://datajoint.kavli.org.ntnu.no>`_ and log in (ask Simon Ball or Horst Obenhaus for log in credentials if this is your first log in)

     - Go to *Imaging* -> *BaseFolders* -> *Add BaseFolder*